dart-lang/language/working/parts-with-imports/feature-specification.md

 ### Migration

-The only non-backwards compatible change is to disallow `part of dotted.name;`.
+The only non-backwards-compatible change is to disallow `part of dotted.name;`.
 That use has been discouraged by the [`use_string_in_part_of_directives`][string_part_of_lint] lint, which was introduced with Dart 2.19 in January 2023, and has been part of the official